sopra-fs22-group-36/screw-your-neighbor-server/README.md

 Start the application and visit /swagger-ui.html to see a swagger ui with the api documentation.

 ## Introduction
-World famous card game played with 36 Swiss "Jasskarten".
+We are developing an online version of the world-famous card game "Härdöpfle" also known as "Screw your neighbour" played with the 36 Swiss "Jasskarten".
+All main functions are implemented as well as the stack rule, and the special round with only one card.
+The game is build for two up to five players.

 ## Technologies
 ### Gradle